History-making music group for UMM - morris mn

 Melrose hosted this volleyball action.
 The Lakers won yet again, scores of 25-19, 25-23 and 25-10.

 Haillie Schulz performed two serving aces.
 Eliana Marthaler and Piper Barsness each had one.
 Schulz stood out in setting too with her 26 assists.
-Emma Poegel performed three assists and these Lakers each had one: Avery Lewison, Emma Hellerman and Barsness.
+Emma Poegel performed three assists and these Lakers each had one: Avery Lewison, Emma Hellermann and Barsness.

 Green was busy with digs where her stat was 16.
 Poegel, Hallie Schulz and Barsness each had nine, and Marthaler had five.